 Metrics tab, you are presented with a Query Editor that is specific to the Panel Data Source.
 Use the Query Editor to build your queries and Grafana will visualize them in real time.

-You can Drag-and-Drop Panels within and between Rows.
-Click and hold the Panel title, and drag it to its new location.
+You can Drag-and-Drop Panels by simply clicking and holding the Panel title, and drag it to its new location.
 You can also easily resize panels by clicking the (-) and (+) icons.

 Tips and shortcuts